Detox is a scary prospect for many struggling with drug addiction.

 Entering a formal detoxification program for addiction might be a much safer, and much more effective, choice for people who need to overcome an addiction.
 At The Oaks, they’ll get the help they’ll need to give the best chance that the process moves forward and results in sobriety instead of relapse.

 Medical Detox Facts

-Detoxification is considered the first step on the road to recovery from an addiction.
+Detox is considered the first step on the road to recovery from an addiction.
 Each year, many people make the courageous choice to fight back against the problems that they face, and they start their journey in these detox programs.
-In 2001, about 436,000 people entered detoxification programs for addiction, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+In 2009, about 2.6 million people received treatment for substance abuse at a specialty facility.

 As these numbers make clear, thousands of people enter these programs for lifesaving help, so people who fear that they’ll be alone or ostracized for their decision to get help might be wise to think again.
 In fact, they may very well know of someone else who has been through the process.
 In addition, these numbers indicate that detox can be a good choice for people who are addicted to a wide variety of substances.
 Help is available for anyone who needs it.